José Jerí: Congressman of the Republic

 In the 2021 parliamentary elections, José Jerí ran for the Congress of the Republic on behalf of We Are Peru in the Lima Metropolitan electoral list of, running as number 3 on the candidate list.
 Despite obtaining only 11,654 preferential votes, Jerí managed to be elected as a congressman of the republic for the 2021–2026 parliamentary term due to the disqualification of winning candidate Martín Vizcarra, a former president who obtained 208,387 preferential votes in the election, from holding any public office.

 In July 2021, he ran for president of Congress for the 2021–2022 term, but was unsuccessful.

 During the third presidential impeachment process against Pedro Castillo, Jerí voted in favour of declaring moral incapacity of Pedro Castillo.
 The vacancy was approved by 101 parliamentarians on 7 December 2022.
+In February 2022, during the third wave of the COVID-19 pandemic in Peru, Jerí was photographed entering a bar in the Miraflores district with a young woman who worked as an assistant in his congressional office, to celebrate the birthday of Claudia Llanos Vidal, an official from the municipality of La Molina.
+According to reports, Jerí was seen drinking with guests and disregarding social-distancing rules despite a decree from the Presidency of the Council of Ministers enforcing restrictions due to the pandemic.

 He served as president of the Budget Committee during the 2023–2024 legislative year.
 He served as spokesperson for the We Are Peru party.
 He was one of the congressmen who supported the dismissal of the fiscal investigations into Dina Boluarte.